Live, explore and play in Glenelg Shire Victoria

 Positioned centrally in the shire is the UNESCO listed Budj Bim National Heritage Landscape, where for thousands of years Gunditjmara people have engineered an extensive aquaculture system along local lava flows and wetlands.
 This breathtaking cultural landscape is accessible via guided tours with local rangers.

-The northern corner of the shire is a world away from the rugged clifftops, providing plenty of historic charm.
+The northern corner of the Glenelg Shire Victoria is a world away from the rugged clifftops, providing plenty of historic charm.
 The major township of Casterton is idyllically nestled amongst the rolling hills and river red gums of the Glenelg River valley, tempting you to stay and explore the legendary history of ''Kelpie Country” with its galleries, cafés and boutiques.

 In addition to the shire’s rich natural assets is an impressive calendar of major events which continues to grow each year.